panzerdp/dmitripavlutin.com/content/posts/108-variables-best-practices/index.md

 }
 ```

-Now `result` variable has its right place within the function.
+Now, `result` variable has its right place within the function.

 ## 4. Good naming means easy reading

 You've probably read already a lot about good naming of variables, so I'll keep it short and to the point.

-From the multitude of rules that you can apply to have a good variable name, I distinguish 2 the most important ones.
+From the multitude of rules that you can apply to have a good variable name, I distinguish 2 important ones.

 The first one is simple: *use the camel case for variable's name*.